mohamdefathl/tahadi_privacy/tahadi-privacy-policy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.

 ### Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
-The information that we request will be retained by us and used as described in this privacy policy.
+For an enhanced experience with our application and services, we may require you to provide us with certain personally identifiable information, including but not limited to the player's name, player number for communication, player's age for match suitability, optional team icon (if registering as a team on the tournament), and player image for game plans and bset players section (best goalkeeper,Best scorer,etc..) and player images handled outside of the app(the user send his image to the admin if he need , and if he dont , we use defaul element).The information we request will be retained by us and used as described in this privacy policy.
+The app may also use third-party services that collect information used to identify you.

-The app does use third party services that may collect information used to identify you.
+Our app uses Firebase for its backend services.
+Firebase may collect, store, and process certain personally identifiable information to provide its services.
+Please refer to Firebase's privacy policy for more information on how your data is handled.

 ### Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.